niyando/niyando.github.io/_posts/web/2015-10-17-environment-variables-in-angular-js.markdown

     {% endraw %}
 {% endhighlight %}

 Refer [documentation](https://github.com/werk85/grunt-ng-constant#options){:target="_blank"} to understand available options.
-For our use case, we have used module name as `Constants` and path where it would be written as `app/scripts/configuration.js`.
+For our use case, we have used module name as `Constants` and the path where the module would be written  `app/scripts/configuration.js`.
 You could also assign data to ENV from json files.

 {% highlight js %}
 constants: {